-If you’re a ramen fan, you know that it requires the right size and shape bowl.
+If you’re a ramen fan, you know it requires the right size and shape bowl.
 Bowls designed for serving side dishes, cereal, or appetizer portions of soup or salad are far too small to hold all the noodles, toppings, and broth for a serving of ramen, while mixing bowls or salad bowls are too large.
 If you serve noodle soup in a bowl that’s too shallow, it will get cold quickly, while a bowl with sharply angled walls or a wide, flat base makes it difficult to fish out all the last tasty bits with your chopsticks.
-A good ramen bowl also needs to be large enough to have some empty space on top even when filled, so you avoid splashing and spilling broth everywhere as you eat.
+A good ramen bowl must also be large enough to have some empty space on top, even when filled, so you avoid splashing and spilling broth everywhere as you eat.

-Best Overall: Villeroy & Boch Soup Passion Asia Bowl
+Villeroy & Boch Soup Passion Asia Bowl

 Coordinating pieces available

 A bit heavy

 This noodle bowl is made of creamy white vitrified porcelain, fired at a very high temperature to make it stronger and more resistant to chipping and breakage.
 Sourced from a venerable German ceramics manufacturer, the bowl holds a little over 47 fluid ounces (or nearly 6 cups), so it’s perfect for restaurant-sized portions of noodle soup.
 Its top edge features two indentations, which can be used for either resting a pair of chopsticks horizontally across the bowl or for propping up chopsticks and a soup spoon to prevent them from slipping down into the broth.